11ty/eleventy/docs/layouts.md

 ## Layout Aliasing

-_New in Eleventy v0.2.8._ Configuration API: use `eleventyConfig.addLayoutAlias(from, to)` to add layout aliases!
+_(New in Eleventy `v0.2.8`)_ Configuration API: use `eleventyConfig.addLayoutAlias(from, to)` to add layout aliases!
 Say you have a bunch of existing content using `layout: post`.
 If you don’t want to rewrite all of those values, just map `post` to a new file like this:

 ```
 module.exports = function(eleventyConfig) {